Skip to Georgetown Americas Institute Full Site Menu Skip to main content

 Aggregation method: None; Weighted average, by GDP in current USD

-Alphacast dataset: Fiscal & Debt - Global - World Bank - Public Sector Deficit
+Alphacast datasets: Fiscal & Debt - Global - World Bank - Public Sector Deficit, Fiscal & Debt - Global - IMF - Public Sector Expenses & Revenues

 2. Public Sector Expenses: